evaera/Rocs/docs/index.html.md

 If `data` is nil then this is equivalent to `removeComponent`.

-Returns the associated aggregate class and a boolean indicating whether or not this component was new on this entity.
+Returns the associated Aggregate and a boolean indicating whether or not this component was new on this entity.

 ## `removeComponent`
 `entity:removeComponent(component: componentResolvable): void`